 During electrocautery ablation, your doctor uses an electric current to remove the cyst.
 The electric current produces heat that your doctor runs back and forth over the cyst.
 In some cases, your doctor may drain fluid from a cyst.
-Your doctor may recommend this method because of the very minimal blood loss that happens during this procedure.
+They may recommend this method because of the very minimal blood loss that happens during this procedure.

 Your doctor may use cryotherapy to remove a cyst.
 In this procedure, your doctor uses liquid nitrogen to freeze and shatter the cyst.
 This procedure is less invasive than excision or ablation.

 Talk to your doctor about what treatment works best in your case, depending on the size and distribution of cysts in your cervix.

 There are no serious complications of nabothian cysts.
 Cysts can form as a complication of a hysterectomy, but they typically pose no serious threat to your health.

 In some cases, Pap smears can become painful or even impossible because of large cysts or having too many cysts on the cervix.
 If this happens, talk to your doctor about having cysts removed immediately so that you can continue your regular reproductive care.

 Talk to your doctor about specialized tests for identifying nabothian cysts if one or more cysts is discovered during an examination.

 Most nabothian cysts are discovered accidentally during routine pregnancy examinations.
-It is common for these cysts to form during pregnancy.
+It’s common for these cysts to form during pregnancy.

 Talk to your doctor if you’re concerned that you have an abnormally large cyst in your cervix while you’re pregnant.
 You may notice pain during intercourse, abnormal bleeding, or discharge.
 Your doctor will likely suggest an appropriate treatment if they discover a cyst that needs to be removed.